tejash023/placement-cell-nodejs/README.md

-# Placement Cell WEB Application
+# Placement Cell WEB App

 ### Users and workers can manage student interviews and assign students to company interviews using the placement cell web application.
 ### It is built on JavaScript, NodeJs, ExpressJs, MongoDB, and EJS.